 Changes in tax law can be challenging to follow, and it can be tricky to ensure compliance without tax advice so it’s always best to consult an accountant or tax adviser.
 Nonetheless, there are things you can do to stay compliant, such as:

-While our advisers can’t give tax advice, they can talk to you about the benefits of limited company buy-to-lets vs buy-to-lets in your personal name and other mortgage related matters regarding your property investments.
+While our advisers can’t give tax advice, they can talk to you about the benefits of owning a buy to let through a limied company vs owning a buy to let in your personal name and other mortgage related matters regarding your property investments.
 Contact us today for a free consultation on 0330 433 2927.

 What Can I Do?